-As a student of GMIT, some of your personal data will be processed by the Institute.
-The data held by GMIT is collected from a range of sources including the CAO and directly from yourself during the application and registration process.
+The data held by the Institute is collected from a range of sources including the CAO, previous education providers, and directly from yourself during the application and registration process.
 During the course of your studies, additional information is added to your record.
-Personal information held by GMIT is treated with the highest standards of security and confidentiality in accordance with data protection legislation.

 What information do we collect about you?